mhu2013/SampleCode/README.md

 CodeSample
 ==========

-Sample iOS app that takes the GigaOm RSS Feed and displays headline, images, and the articles' content
+This is a sample iOS app built for a project in four hours.
+It takes the GigaOm RSS Feed and displays headlines, images, and the content of the articles.